cerner/terra-framework/packages/terra-application/docs/README.md

 The `terra-disclosure-manager` package uses Context to provide its progressive disclosure APIs to its children.
 The `terra-disclosure-manager` functionality is exported from `terra-application` to limit the potential for version clashes across components that would result in a communication breakdown.

-All of the exports from the `terra-disclosure-manager` package are exported from `terra-application` from the `/lib/disclosure-manager` directory.
+All of the exports from the `terra-disclosure-manager` package are exported from the `/lib/disclosure-manager` directory.

 ```jsx
 import DisclosureManager,